 What is "presenteeism"?

-Presenteeism relates to when someone turns up to work when ill or when they work beyond their allocated hours to prove their value to their employer, often to the detriment of their overall performance.
+Presenteeism is when someone turns up to work when ill or when they work beyond their allocated hours.

-The rise in presenteeism can be attributed to many things, with long hours and pressure from managers both playing their part.
+The rise in presenteeism can be attributed to many things.
+Two of the most significant causes are long working hours and pressure from managers.

 But while presenteeism has undoubtedly impacted the overall cost of mental health, other social issues have also been a cause.